 Underlying infections in the gut, like Candida can cause inflammation and acne; beneficial bacteria in the gut play a role in keeping the immune system strong, when the immune system is weakened, it allows the bad microbes to take over and impact the skin.
 Beneficial bacteria in the gut remove toxins and excess hormones from the body which may help acne.

 Long-term use of antibiotics can also disrupt the delicate balance of bacteria on and below the skin surface.
 In a review of the literature about the gut-brain- skin connection in acne, findings suggest gut microbes and the integrity of the gut lining are contributing factors in the acne development process.

-Acne is best tackled from the inside out; topical treatments and antibiotics may work short-term, however it is vital to heal the internal ecosystem for long term results.
+Acne is best tackled from the inside out; topical treatments and antibiotics may work short-term, however, it is vital to healing the internal ecosystem for long term results.

-Boost detoxification pathways; eating cruciferous vegetables (broccoli, cauliflower, cabbage, kale and bok choy) is one way of supporting liver function.
-Additionally, regular exercise and making use of other sweat therapies boosts sweat.
-Keeping hydrated and a high-fibre diet will ensure bladder and bowel movement..
+Boost detoxification pathways; eating cruciferous vegetables (broccoli, cauliflower, cabbage, kale, and bok choy) is one way of supporting liver function.
+Additionally, regular exercise and making use of other sweat therapies boost sweat.
+Keeping hydrated and a high-fiber diet will ensure bladder and bowel movement..

 If you want to discuss supplements, find out what foods you are sensitive/intolerant to, or suspect poor absorption of nutrients and minerals, then work alongside one of our Nutritionist or Functional Medicine Practitioner to get the best treatment for your outcome by getting advice on dietary changes for your skin, followed by any supplementation required and tips on lifestyle changes that can be made.
 So you can see having healthy, acne-free skin is achievable with the right guidance and expert attention to detail.

 Remember, what you put inside your body shows on the outside.
-A healthy skin on the outside starts with a healthier you on the inside!
+Healthy skin on the outside starts with a healthier you on the inside!

 If this resonates with you then…